Why do you save and plant trees instead of doing something else?

 Furthermore, trees provide life and a stable ecosystem for countless species--many of which are now endangered due to rampant deforestation.
 They also contribute geologically, helping to stabilize coastlines and mountainsides.

-By planting trees you do many, many things:
+By saving and planting trees you do many, many things:

 Trees truly are superheros.
 To learn about even more reasons, view the benefits of planting trees.